kwabenasapong/openpldoc/manual/source/faq.rst

     The exact steps the developers need to follow in order to reproduce the bug.

 Version of MS Office or LibreOffice
-    If you're using the song imports or the presentation plugin, you'll need to supply the version of Office or LibreOffice.
+    If you are using the song imports or the presentation plugin, you will need to supply the version of Office or LibreOffice.

 Bible Translation and Source